 Nowadays, social media is one of the most important channels for customers to reach out to with complaints or questions.
 What happens behind the scenes usually stays a secret.
 How exactly is your brand handling social customer care?
 And more importantly, how are you organizing your social customer care team?

-If your brand is taking on social customer care, the hours your audience is most actively talking to your brand will have a big influence on the hours when you yourself need to be active.
-Typically, this is highly dependent on the industry you’re in, so the first step in understanding this is by monitoring when your community is active.
-If you notice any peaks during the day, make sure you're providing customer service during these hours.
+The hours when your audience is talking to your brand has a big influence on the hours you yourself need to be active.
+This is typically highly dependent on the industry you’re in.
+The first step in understanding this is by monitoring when your community is active to help you define your framework for social customer service.
+Notice any peaks during the day?
+Make sure you are providing customer service during these hours.

 Each and every consumer with an internet connection can broadcast their negative experiences with your brand for countless others to read about, making proper handling of these situations imperative.
 But great response and timely solutions can help brands to maintain current customers, and even reach new ones.
 Simply put, superior customer service is the key to customer loyalty and increased sales, and social media is an effective tool to deliver that service.